GeekyShacklebolt/pepper/README.md

 * `python manage.py run`

 __NOTE__:
-* You'll need to create a superuser to access API endpoints.
+You'll need to create a superuser to access API endpoints.

 Creating a superuser is just one command

-* `python manage.py superuser --username example_name --email example_email`
+* `python manage.py createsuperuser --username example_name --email example_email`

 ### Basic usage

-Please explore [endpoints.md](docs/endpoints.md) to understand endpoints request/responses.
+Please explore [endpoints.md](docs/endpoints.md) to understand valid endpoints with their corresponding requests and responses.

-1. Once you create the page on facebook and get its `access_token` and `page_id`, then go the endpoint `/api/page` and feed your facebook page credentials
+1. Once you create the page on facebook and get its `access_token` and `page_id`, then go to the endpoint `/api/page` in pepper and feed your facebook page credentials.

-2. Then create a messenger label by accessing the endpoint `/api/label`
+2. Then create a messenger label by using the endpoint `/api/label`.

-3. Send the list of PSIDs and a label identifier (which you want to associate with them) using endpoint `/api/psid`
+3. Now, send the list of PSIDs and a label identifier (which you want to associate with them) using the endpoint `/api/psid`.

 __NOTE__:
 An older version of the same API is available in branch [csv](https://github.com/GeekyShacklebolt/pepper/tree/csv) of this project that accepts PSID list from a `csv` file.